 Yakima County's economic well-being depends upon a healthy agricultural environment.
 The County has been ranked first statewide in terms of the value of all agricultural products sold; other reports have listed the County in the top five and even number one nationally in production of certain commodities.
-[The Yakima County Unified Development Code Title 19](#) ~~In 1982 the County created two zones to protect these lands with the : Exclusive AG and General AG Zoning District.~~ These zones provide for the segregation of the homestead plus one other small lot every five years.
-Over time, this provision has resulted in many parcels that are too small to be economically viable for agriculture, and an increased potential for conflicts between farmers and their new nonfarm non-farming neighbors.
+The Yakima County Unified Development Code Title 19 protects these lands with the AG Zoning District.